-<B>4.4 4. swell
+<B>4.4 swell

-<P>The swell meaning is similar to spread, but with a metonymic shift to a three-dimensional object that gets larger due to the activity of the verb.
-An example in the concrete domain of physical objects is given in (13), whereas in (14) we see a metaphorical extension to the domain of wealth, no doubt also supported by reference to a purse swelling with money.
+<P>The swell meaning is similar to spread, but makes a metonymic shift to a three-dimensional object that becomes larger as a result of the activity of the verb.
+An example in the concrete domain of physical objects is given in (13), whereas in (14) we see a metaphorical extension to the sphere of wealth, no doubt also supported by the allusion to a purse swelling with money.

 NEX>